 LED screens have been shown to have a damaging effect on the Retinas, particularly in children and the elderly.
 These concerns are related to LED screens specifically, which put a high amount of light directly into the eye.

 Flashlights have a much more intense light than a phone screen, but unless you are shining one directly into your eye the light is more indirect.
-However, LED screens share the same spectrums of light as LED flashlights, especially the Cool White variety, so the same concerns and cautions regarding artificial lighting apply.
+However, LED screens share the same spectrum of light as LED flashlights, especially the Cool White variety, so the same concerns and cautions regarding artificial lighting apply.

 It is also easy to lose your night vision using bright LED lights at night, particularly with Cool White colors.